Thurston's sphere packings on 3-dimensional manifolds, I: Introduction

 The paper is organized as follows.
 In Section \ref{section 2}, we prove the simply connectedness of the admissible space of Thurston's sphere packing metrics for a tetrahedron, i.e. Theorem \ref{simply connect main theorem}.
 In Section \ref{section 3}, we introduce the definition of discrete Laplacian for Thurston's sphere packing metrics and prove its negative semi-definiteness, i.e. Theorem \ref{main theorem positivity of Laplacian}.
 In Section \ref{section 4}, using Glickenstein's variational formulas for general discrete conformal variations of piecewise flat 3-manifolds and the negative semi-definiteness of discrete Laplacian, we prove the main results, i.e. Theorem \ref{main theorem infinitesimal rigidity} and Theorem \ref{main theorem infinitesimal rigidity for scalar curvature}.

-~\\ \textbf{Acknowledgements} The work was started in March 2017 and finished when the first author was visiting University of British Columbia and the second author was visiting Rutgers University.
-The second author thanks Professor Feng Luo for his invitation to Rutgers University and communications and interesting on this work and thanks Tian Yang for communications.
+~\\ \textbf{Acknowledgements} The authors thank the referee for reading the paper carefully, and providing many valuable and helpful comments, which help to improve the paper significantly.
+The work was started in March 2017 and finished when the first author was visiting University of British Columbia and the second author was visiting Rutgers University.
+The second author thanks Professor Feng Luo for his invitation to Rutgers University and communications and interesting on this work and thanks Professor Tian Yang for communications.
 The first author was supported by the Grant of NSF of Hunan province no. 2018JJ2073.
-The second author was supported by Hubei Provincial Natural Science Foundation of China under grant no. 2017CFB681, Fundamental Research Funds for the Central Universities under grant no. 2042018kf0246 and National Natural Science Foundation of China under grant no. 61772379 and no. 11301402.
+The second author was supported by Hubei Provincial Natural Science Foundation of China under grant no. 2017CFB681, Fundamental Research Funds for the Central Universities and National Natural Science Foundation of China under grant no. 61772379 and no. 11301402.